ruping/ruping.github.io/_posts/2020-08-12-introducing-research.md

 <div style="float:left; border:solid 1px gray; margin:10px;"><img src="../public/analytics_TH.png" width="230"></div>

 ---
-**_Analytics in Tumor Heterogeneity_**: We push the limits in computational methods to achieve a high-fidelity quantification of (epi)genomic heterogeneity from tumor sequencing data (including CNA, SV, SNV, Gene Expression etc).
+**_Computational Genomics in Tumor Heterogeneity_**: We push the limits in computational methods to achieve a high-fidelity quantification of (epi)genomic heterogeneity from tumor sequencing data (including CNA, SV, SNV, Gene Expression etc).
 Biases are inescapable but can be informative when we understand them better.
 <!-- Example: [VAP](https://combine-lab.github.io/VAP/) -->

 ---